In this post, we will take a tour of the most popular machine learning algorithms.

 - Locally Estimated Scatterplot Smoothing (LOESS)

-Instance based learning model a decision problem with instances or examples of training data that are deemed important or required to the model.
+Instance-based learning model is a decision problem with instances or examples of training data that are deemed important or required to the model.

 The most popular instance-based algorithms are: